 Once a student is determined eligible and initiates services, our office makes every effort to recruit notetakers before the semester begins.
 But we can only do so with your active participation in the process.
 The following is a list of your primary responsibilities for arranging and managing notetaking services:

-Notify our office and your notetaker at least twenty-four hours in advance if you will not be in class.
-(If you do not show up to class, the notetaker has the right to leave after waiting twenty minutes.)
+- Notify our office and your notetaker at least twenty-four hours in advance if you will not be in class.
+(If you do not show up to class, the notetaker will leave after waiting twenty minutes.)

-For more information on our notetakng program, please call SDS at 718-960-8441 or stop by room 238 in Shuster Hall and ask to speak with our notetaker coordinator.
+For more information on our notetaking program, please call SDS at 718-960-8441 or stop by room 238 in Shuster Hall and ask to speak with our notetaker coordinator.

 The Office of Student Disability Services works with Lehman faculty to provide testing accommodations to students who qualify.
 Our Testing Center, located in room 238 Shuster Hall, is equipped with three computers containing assistive and general technology for students who require it.
 A proctor, reader, or scribe can also be made available by our office if you are eligible.